-This purpose built free standing pre-war cinema was built for and operated by Associated British Cinemas(ABC) as the Savoy Cinema on 12th December 1938.
+Located on the Northeast corner of Oscan Road and Coston Drive.
+This purpose built free standing pre-war cinema was built for and operated by Associated British Cinemas(ABC) as the Savoy Cinema on 12th December 1938 showing Bing Crosby in “Sing You Sinners” and Vic Oliver in “Meet Mr. Penny”.
 It had 670 seats in the circle and 1,060 seats in the stalls, totalling 1,730.
 There was a proscenium opening of 45 feet and a shallow – but adequate – stage.
+Interior decorations were by Fred E. Foster of Nottingham.
 In 1961 the theatre, in line with general policy, was given the corporate name, ABC.

 The Savoy Cinema was the second largest cinema in the town (Thomsons' Regent Cinema had 105 more seats, but was an awkward shape as it had to be constructed around retail properties whose owners could not be ‘bought off’).

 The Savoy Cinema was regarded by locals as being the most stylish cinema in the town; the Gaumont British house (the Scala Cinema, Ocean Road) was narrow and old fashioned and the Blacks' Regal was a rebuild of the Moss Empire Theatre.

 Business was very good and this was always treated by ABC as being one of its most important North Eastern cinemas after Newcastle, Sunderland and Middlesbrough.

 In the early-1970’s, when cinema admissions were on the decline, various plans were considered for the cinema’s sub-division, but a sea change was to take place upon the acquisition by ABC’s umbrella organisation, EMI, of Star Bingo and Social Clubs in 1975.